andycroll/andycroll.com/_posts/2014/2014-01-19-serving-a-jekyll-blog-using-heroku.markdown

 run Rack::Jekyll.new
 ```

 Because we're not committing the `_site` directory, it needs to be generated.
-So we use one of Heroku's splendid features... a Custom Build Pack
+So we use one of Heroku's splendid features… a Custom Build Pack

 I've added the (very simple) commands to generate the `_site` directory on top of the [standard ruby build pack][rubybuildpack].
 I'll also be keeping it up to date with the upstream changes while keeping my simple changes as the most recent commit (for clarity).

 [rubybuildpack]:https://github.com/heroku/heroku-buildpack-ruby

-So generate your new Heroku app...
+So generate your new Heroku app…

 ```
 heroku create nameofyourblog --buildpack https://github.com/andycroll/heroku-buildpack-jekyll.git